 About the Awards

 NIDA’s Avenir Awards provide grants to early-stage investigators who propose highly innovative studies.
 “Avenir” is the French word for “future”, and these awards represent NIDA’s commitment to supporting researchers who represent the future of addiction science.
 Awardees receive up to $300,000 per year for five years to support their projects.
-NIDA has two Avenir award programs, one for HIV/AIDS and another on the genetics and epigenetics of substance use.
+NIDA has three Avenir award programs, one for HIV/AIDS and another on the genetics and epigenetics of substance use and a third for chemistry and pharmacology of substance use.

 2022 Genetics or Epigenetics Research Awardees